 In the case of a recent co-ownership, it is the responsibility of the new board of directors of the syndicate to ensure, following the loss of control (50% +1) of the developer over the co-ownership, that the building is free of deficiencies or defects.
 It will ensure this by requesting the services of building professionals, in order to carry out a visual inspection of the building and its components.
 This approach should never be ruled out by the syndicate or its directors, on the pretext that the building is new or under "warranty".

 In addition, it should be noted that the six-month period for providing a notice of a latent defect must be respected, at all costs, as this could affect the very existence of a right of action.
-This period begins to run from the day of the election of the new Board of Directors, which succeeds that of the provisional director.
+This period begins to run from the day of the election of the new Board of Directors, which succeeds that of the interim director.

 Co-ownership (syndicate) undertakes the work